Browser cache changes and roaming profiles

 Restrict roaming user profiles so they work on only one computer at a time.
 Using a single roaming profile on multiple computers isn’t supported (via console or Remote Desktop) and can cause unpredictable results, including cookie loss.

-Allow all computers that let users sign-on with a roaming profile have identical Internet Explorer cookie policies and settings.
+Allow all computers that let users sign-on with a roaming profile have identical IE cookie policies and settings.

 Make sure to delete the user’s local roaming profile at sign off for any computer using user profile roaming.
 You can do this by turning on the Delete cached copies of roaming profiles Group Policy Object.